-Then, from the SRI universe, the portfolio is determined by:
+Then, based on the SRI universe, the portfolio consisting of "equities" segments and a "bonds" segment is determined:

-1.For non-government issues:

-- Taking into account two specific sustainability indicators: an environmental indicator (greenhouse gas (GHG) intensity) and a social indicator (lack of human rights policy).
-For these two sustainability indicators, the subfund is committed to achieving a better ESG performance than that of the benchmark used for information purposes reduced to non-government issues.

-- By using a rating improvement approach to select the securities enabling part of the portfolio excluding government exposures to have an ESG rating higher than that of the benchmark used for information purposes, reduced to non-government issues, after eliminating at least 30% of the worst securities on the basis of the ESG rating and all the exclusions applied by the subfund.
+- 1. For non-government issues: - -Taking into account two specific sustainability indicators: an environmental indicator (greenhouse gas (GHG) intensity) and a social indicator (lack of human rights policy).
+For these two sustainability indicators, for each of its segments, the subfund commits to obtaining a better ESG performance than that of each of the above-mentioned benchmarks. - -By using a rating improvement approach to select, for each of its segments, the securities enabling the portion of the portfolio excluding government exposures to have an ESG rating higher than the ESG rating of each of the above-mentioned benchmark indicators, after eliminating at least 30% of the worst securities based on the ESG rating and all the exclusions applied by the subfund. - 2.
+For government issues and exposures: by using an ESG Selection approach to select the countries with a minimum ESG rating according to the non-financial rating agency ISS ESG from among euro-denominated issuing countries.

-The weight of non-government issues in the benchmark used for information purposes is adjusted to reflect the subfund's target sector weightings in the event of significant deviations.

-2.For government issues and exposures:

-By using an ESG Selection approach to select the countries with a minimum ESG rating according to the non-financial rating agency ISS ESG from among euro-denominated issuing countries.

-The subfund is also committed to carefully considering environmental issues through engagement activities.
+The subfund is also committed to carefully considering environmental issues through its voting and engagement activities.

 The subfund is actively managed and does not track a benchmark.
-For information purposes, the performance may be compared with the Bloomberg Euro Aggregate 500MM benchmark.
-This benchmark has not been designated to determine whether the subfund is aligned with the environmental or social characteristics that it promotes.
+There is no benchmark representative of our management philosophy and therefore of our investment universe or an index designated to determine whether the subfund is aligned with the environmental or social characteristics it promotes.

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

 The subfund promotes all the pillars (E, S, and G).
 Therefore, one of the main sustainability indicators used to measure the portfolio's ESG performance is the ESG rating.

 The subfund also takes into consideration sustainability indicators relating to:

-The environment (corporate greenhouse gases);

-- Social issues (exposure to controversial weapons); and

-Respect for human rights (violations of the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises and lack of human rights policy).
+- The environment (corporate greenhouse gases); - Social issues (exposure to controversial weapons); and - Respect for human rights (violations of the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises and lack of human rights policy).

 Depending on the sustainability indicator, two approaches are possible: exclusion of corporate securities from the portfolio or commitment to ESG performance.

 The manner in which sustainability indicators are considered by the Subfund is detailed in the section describing the principal adverse impacts on the sustainability factors considered by the Subfund.

-• What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?